Medically reviewed by Drugs.com. Last updated on Mar 3, 2022.

 Commonly used brand name(s)

 Available Dosage Forms:

-Ferric carboxymaltose injection is an iron replacement product that is used to treat iron deficiency anemia (not enough iron in the blood) in patients with non-dialysis dependent chronic kidney disease (CKD), and in patients who are taking iron supplements that did not work well.
+Ferric carboxymaltose injection is an iron replacement product that is used to treat iron deficiency anemia (not enough iron in the blood) in patients with non-dialysis dependent chronic kidney disease (CKD), and in patients who cannot take iron supplements or who are taking iron supplements that did not work well.